This article explains how to create the NPS survey engagement.

 - Click Create.

 - Click the survey icon.
-The NPS® checkbox is selected by default.
+The NPS® radio button is selected by default.

 - Click Create.